Do You Tend to Bruise Easily? Here Are the Likely Reasons Why

 Although bruises are usually no cause for alarm, there are exceptions.
 If you have one that’s severely swollen and painful, rather than just mildly puffy and sore, your injury might be a sprain or fracture that requires attention.
 You should also talk with your family doctor if you suddenly get a lot of bruises, if they don’t fade away with time or if they keep showing up for no apparent reason—especially if it’s in less injury-prone areas, such as your back, torso or face.
 “They could be a sign of medical problems such as scurvy, leukemia, kidney disease or liver failure,” says Pasquali.

-Now that you know the reasons you’re bruising easily, check out 20 health symptoms you should never ignore.
+Now that you know the potential reasons you’re bruising easily, check out 20 symptoms you should never ignore.